CentaurusInfra/mizar/docs/design/mp_workflows.md

-When creating any object, there are **two states** that must be persisted to the API Server.
+When creating any object, there are **two states** that must persist to the API Server.
 These states are **Object Init** and **Object Provisioned**.
-Any other states may be communicated between  operators by the Inter-Operators Communication methods mentioned previously.

-An object's state may be *watched* by many operators, that will take certain actions when the state is changed.
-However, a general guidline is, only **one operator** may mutate the state of any given object per state.

-For example:
-   1. A VPC object is in state **Init**
-   2. There is only one Operator that may mutate its state to the next state of **Provisioned**, the VPC Operator.

-When creating any object, there are **two states** that must be persisted to the API Server.

-These states are **Object Init** and **Object Provisioned**.
-Any other states may be communicated between  operators by the Inter-Operators Communication methods mentioned previously.
+Any other state may be communicated between operators by the Inter-Operators Communication methods mentioned previously.

-An object's state may be *watched* by many operators, that will take certain actions when the state is changed.
-However, a general guidline is, only **one operator** may mutate the state of any given object per state.
+An object's state may be *watched* by many operators, that will take specific actions when the state is changed.
+However, a general guideline is, only **one operator** may mutate the state of any given object per state.
+For example, when a  VPC object is in state **Init**, there is only one Operator that may mutate its state to **Provisioned**, which is the VPC Operator.

-For example:
-   1. A VPC object is in state **Init**
-   2. There is only one Operator that may mutate its state to the next state of **Provisioned**, the VPC Operator.
+### Workflow management

+Mizar uses [luigi](https://github.com/spotify/luigi) to schedule and execute parallel workflows.
+The operator runs a central scheduler that execute the workflows.

 ### VPC Object Create Workflow